m0nkey-d-fluffy/ha-life360/docs/tiles-and-devices.md

 3. This creates a crowdsourced network for finding lost items
 4. Location updates depend on how recently a phone has been near the Tile

+**Direct BLE Ringing (NEW in 2025):**
+- This integration can ring Tiles **directly via Bluetooth** when in range
+- No cloud API delays - rings in <1 second
+- Uses the complete Tile Over Air (TOA) protocol
+- Requires your Home Assistant host to have Bluetooth hardware
+- Automatically falls back to cloud API if Tile is out of BLE range
+- See [Tile BLE Technical Documentation](tile-ble-technical.md) for protocol details

 ### Jiobit Pet/Child GPS

 Jiobit devices are cellular GPS trackers that provide: